 Compost is the product manufactured through the controlled aerobic, biological decomposition of biodegradable materials.

 Municipal composting programs help residents divert organic materials such as food scraps and yard waste from landfills or incinerators, where they can cause environmental problems, and instead turn them into useful products.
+Compost programs help communities responsibly manage resources by creating circular systems while building soil health.
 Using compost in soil has many benefits, including plant health, drought resistance, and improving the soil’s ability to sequester carbon.

 - Backyard composting